emammendes/Constrained-model-predictive-control-synthesis/README.md

 Please change them accordingly.

+In the script you will find the main flags:

+1) flagx - if flagx = 0, the initial conditions for the states x are always 1, that ix, x(:,1)=[1;1].
+If flagx = 1, the initial conditions are chosen randomly from an uniform distribution U(-1,1).
+The default is flagx=0.

+2) flagu - if flagu = 0, the initial condition for the input is always the value of the variable CIu (CIu=0.22 is the default).
+If flagu = 1, the initial condition is randomly chosen from an uniform distribution U(-umax,umax) where umax is 1 as for the example in the paper.
+The default is flagu=0;

+3) flagr - if flagr = 0, the initial mode is set to 1 (as in the paper).
+If flagr = 1, the initial model is randomly choesen from the set {1,2,3}.

+The number of replication is set to 100.
+If there is a need to change its value, use the variable nrep in the beginning of the script.

+The maximum input value is set to 1 using the variable umax.

+The number of steps in each replication (simulation) is set using the variable ksteps.
+The default is ksteps = 80 (as in the paper).

 ## Some useful information

 All the LMIs are coded using a string variable which is later converted to LMIs.
 For instance if the content of LMI 21 needs to be checked, just issue the following command after the matlab prompt